Tloz/MurderMaker/Specs MPF.md

 ###MPF
 This table must be present in the database, otherwise the file won't be recognise as a valid MPF.
-There shall be two columns, one named "key" (string), the other one "values" (string).
+There shall be two columns, one named "key" (varchar 255), the other one "values" (text).
 In **v0.1**, four keys are needed to make a valid MPF:
 - *MPF version* : this is the standard MPF version when the file is created (format: float)
 - *utility* : name of the software used to create the file (format: string)